TobiasBriones/example.cpp.fsm/README.md

 # Example Project: Finite State Machines
 [![License](https://img.shields.io/github/license/TobiasBriones/example.math.computation.model.cpp.fsm)](https://github.com/TobiasBriones/example.math.computation.model.cpp.fsm/blob/master/LICENSE)

 Example Project for creating finite state machines in OO C++.
+This initial code still needs some improvements, I'll be back when I had to work with other C++ projects in order to make use of more C++ skills.
+More FSMs will be added later.

 The Finite State Machines implemented are:
 * Date FSM